-Risks Relating to this Offering and Our Common Stock
+Risks Relating to Our Common Stock

-We may be unable to invest a significant portion of the net proceeds of this offering on acceptable terms in the timeframe contemplated by this prospectus.
+We may be unable to invest a significant portion of the net proceeds of our recent Offering on acceptable terms in the timeframe contemplated.

-Delays in investing the net proceeds of this offering may cause our performance to be worse than that of other fully invested business development companies or other lenders or investors pursuing comparable investment strategies.
+Delays in investing the net proceeds from our recent Offering may cause our performance to be worse than that of other fully invested business development companies or other lenders or investors pursuing comparable investment strategies.
 We cannot assure you that we will be able to identify any investments that meet our investment objective or that any investment that we make will produce a positive return.
-We may be unable to invest the net proceeds of this offering on acceptable terms within the time period that we anticipate or at all, which could harm our financial condition and operating results.
+We may be unable to invest the net proceeds from our Offering on acceptable terms within the time period that we anticipate or at all, which could harm our financial condition and operating results.

-We anticipate that, depending on market conditions, it may take us up to twelve months to invest substantially all of the net proceeds of this offering in securities meeting our investment objective.
-During this period, we will invest the net proceeds of this offering primarily in cash, cash equivalents, U.S. government securities, repurchase agreements and high-quality debt instruments maturing in one year or less from the time of investment, which may produce returns that are significantly lower than the returns which we expect to achieve when our portfolio is fully invested in securities meeting our investment objective.
+We anticipate that, depending on market conditions, it may take us up to twelve months to invest substantially all of the net proceeds from the Offering in securities meeting our investment objective.
+During this period, we will invest the net proceeds from the Offering primarily in cash, cash equivalents, U.S. government securities, repurchase agreements and high-quality debt instruments maturing in one year or less from the time of investment, which may produce returns that are significantly lower than the returns which we expect to achieve when our portfolio is fully invested in securities meeting our investment objective.
 As a result, any dividends that we pay during this period may be substantially lower than the dividends that we may be able to pay when our portfolio is fully invested in securities meeting our investment objective.
-In addition, until such time as the net proceeds of this offering are invested in securities meeting our investment objective, the market price for our common stock may decline.
-Thus, the initial return on your investment may be lower than when, if ever, our portfolio is fully invested in securities meeting our investment objective.
+In addition, until such time as the net proceeds from the Offering are invested in securities meeting our investment objective, the market price for our common stock may decline.